mobinators/AdsManager/README.md

 ```

--> Other AdMob Ads in calling in compose same way because native and banner ads required view therefore create the new function for those ads
+-> Other AdMob Ads in calling in compose same way because native and banner ads required view
+therefore create the new function for those ads

--> Compoe Rate Us Dialog Box
+-> Compose Rate Us Dialog Box

 ```